Schedule and Room Assignments

 Open Spots: 4

-Kids take to the stage as they collaboratively write and perform their very own play with unique characters and an original storyline.
-What happens when sly sleuths and devious detectives team up to thwart threatening thieves?
-Students will begin with improvisational games to get to know each other and start to brainstorm about their original play.
-Through group activities and guided discussion, the student actors will decide on characters, conflict, and conclusion, and the story they want to tell.
+Acting is an adventure!
+Young actors work together to create and perform their very own play with unique characters and an original storyline.
+Grab your sword and summon the squires.
+Will we have a mix-up or a masterpiece when we meddle with monarchs, mischief-makers, merry men, and maidens?
+Students will begin with improvisational games to get to know each other and to begin to brainstorm about their original play.
+Through group activities and guided discussion, the young actors will decide on characters, conflict, and conclusion, and the story they want to tell.
 The script will be developed and customized for this class with input from the students.
-The class will learn the practical aspects of acting, as they work on script read-through, blocking, costume/prop design, and planning the show.
-Student actors will explore skills such as stage movement, character development, emotional expression, and observation/concentration while learning to portray their original character.
-Students will develop their own "actor's toolkit" of voice, body, and imagination in this creative process!
-Actors will grow in confidence and communication skills in preparation for a final sharing with parents on the last day of the Once the script is fully developed with everyone's parts, it will be emailed to parents.
-Parents will be expected to help their children memorize their script/lines/cues and assemble a simple make-at-home costume, ideally from clothing items and accessories you already own and a little creativity.
-Note: Students who are emerging readers (not able to read at a 3rd/4th grade level) would be better suited to the Young Actor's Playhouse class, rather than this level.
+Young actors will explore skills such as sensory awareness, listening, stage movement, character development, emotional expression, and observation/concentration while learning to portray their original character.
+Young actors will learn aspects of acting by script read-through, blocking, costume/prop discussion, and planning the show.
+Through individual and group activities, young actors build confidence in preparation for a final sharing for parents.
+Students will work from a simple, written script, but emerging readers can be accommodated.
+Parents will be emailed the script after the 3rd or 4th class and will be expected to help their children memorize their lines and assemble a simple make-at-home costume, ideally from clothing items and accessories you already own and a little creativity.
+All actors must be at least age 6 to sign up for this class.
+Topics in this Series: Medieval Mix-Up (Quarter 1), Magical Monsters (Quarter 2), Outrageous Outer Space (Quarter 3), Under Sea Secrets (Quarter 4).

-Quarter(s): 3
+Quarter(s): 1

 Day(s): Tue